csmarpuri/ClusteringAlgorithmsDTL/README.md

 * `n.b.:` The paper talks about using Multidimensional FFT for a faster implementation, that is **not** done in this code base.
 * This work is supported by the NSF Grant IIS-1419739.
-* Summer 2016 Researchers: Dani Bork, Ricson Cheng, Jean Sung and Jincheng Wang (aka South Pawns!!).
+* 2023 Researcher: Chandra Marpuri
-* Advisor: Prof Ran Libeskind-Hadas.
+* Advisor: Prof Christine Fiddis.
-* Email `jeansung94@gmail.com` to get access to past [experimental results](https://drive.google.com/drive/u/0/folders/0B9z84Or5GzOnX21VcjhlbXdYS0E).
+* Email `csmapruri@gmail.com` to get access to past [experimental results](https://drive.google.com/drive/u/0/folders/0B9z84Or5GzOnX21VcjhlbXdYS0E).

 ## For the casual user